tri-cods/html-css/frontmatter.md

 ## Abstract

-HTML (Hypertext Markup Language) is a markup language used to create and organize the content of a website.
-CSS (Cascading Style Sheets) is a language used for design and layout.
+HTML (Hypertext Markup Language) is used to create and organize the content of a website.
+CSS (Cascading Style Sheets) is used for website design and layout.
 Together, these languages form the foundation of what one needs to know to create websites that are useful and well-designed.
+This workshop walks participants through the fundamentals of HTML and CSS.
+The purpose of this website is to help participants understand the rudiments of websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.

 ## Learning Objectives